sagedemage/setup_kubernetes_cluster/README.md

 use imdb
 ```

-Add document of a movie in the movies collection
+Add a document of the movie in the movies collection
 ```
+db.movies.insertOne(
+  {
+    "name": "Ghost in the Shell",
+    "year": "1995",
+    "rating": "7.9",
+    "director": "Mamoru Oshii",
-db.movies.insert({"name": "Ghost in the Shell","year": "1995","rating": "7.9","director": "Mamoru Oshii","writers": ["Shirow MasamuneKazunori", "Kazunori Itô"]})
+    "writers": ["Shirow MasamuneKazunori", "Kazunori Itô"] }
+)
 ```

 ### mongosh commands